GarboMuffin/muffin.ink/content/blog/2025-04-12-bananatron/index.md

 There is still some room for improvement, most notably the outdated Electron version (we already updated), but at least the most worrying settings such as Node.js integration are nowhere to be seen.
 Some of these, such as `CSP` (missing Content-Security-Policy) and `ExternalShellRisk` (usage of shell.openExternal) are not actionable due to functionality requirements while others, such as `IPCMessagesUnchecked` (not reading senderFrame), are only present due to (fixable) limitations in the instrumentation.

 We are confident we could have found more real security bugs in our dataset given more time.
-Hopefully, we can back to that soon :)
+Hopefully, we get can back to that soon :)